lagunaaimee/Clicky-Game/README.md

 4. Every time an image is clicked, the images rendered to the page shuffle themselves in a random order.

-5. When the user's score is reset after an incorrect guess, the game restarts.
+5. The user's score is reset after an incorrect guess, and the game restarts.